johnmcfarlane/papers/c++/error-handling.md

 > behavior for which this document imposes no requirements

-In other words, the standard does *not* exclude, from its definition of UB, violations of contracts outside of the ISO C++ Standard.
+This implies that, the standard does *not* exclude, from its definition of UB, violations of contracts outside of the ISO C++ Standard.

 A more accurate and helpful view of UB is that it is one possible result of